Performance of an LYSO-Based Active Converter for a Conversion Spectrometer aiming for 52.8 MeV photon detection in Future $\mu^+ \to e^+ \gamma$ Search Experiments: Simulation study of active converter design

 \subsection{Requirement on active converter light yield}

-The energy deposited by a conversion pair inside the \SI{3}{mm}-thick converter ranges from nearly zero up to \SI{10}{MeV} depending on the conversion depth, as shown in \figref{fig:DepthvsEdep}.
+The energy deposited by an $e^+e^-$ pair inside the \SI{3}{mm}-thick converter ranges from nearly zero up to approximately \SI{10}{MeV}, depending on the conversion depth, as shown in \figref{fig:DepthvsEdep}.
 The target energy resolution for the measurement of a $\SI{52.8}{MeV}$ photon is \SI{200}{keV} (\SI{0.4}{\percent}), as stated in \secref{sec:Introduction}.
-This translates into a required resolution of \SI{2}{\percent} at the maximum energy deposit of $E_\mathrm{dep} = \SI{10}{MeV}$.
-To suppress the contribution from statistical fluctuations of the number of photoelectrons to a sufficiently low level, the following condition must be satisfied:
+This requirement translates into a precision of \SI{2}{\percent} for the maximum energy deposit of $E_\mathrm{dep} = \SI{10}{MeV}$.
+To ensure that statistical fluctuations in the number of photoelectrons are suppressed to a sufficiently low level, the following condition must be satisfied:

-Therefore, the required light yield of the active converter is at least 2500 photoelectrons for a \SI{10}{MeV} energy deposit.
+Therefore, the active converter is required to have a light yield of at least 2500 photoelectrons for a \SI{10}{MeV} energy deposit.